viniciuskloppel/kite/README.md

 const connection = connect("https://mainnet.example.com/", "wss://mainnet.example.com/");
 ```

-After you've made a connection Kite is ready to use. **You don't need to set up any factories, they're already configured.** Connection has the following functions ready out of the box:
+After you've made a connection Kite is ready to use. **You don't need to set up any factories, they're already configured.** A `connection` has the following functions ready out of the box:

-## createWallet - Create a new Solana wallet
+## createWallet - Create a new wallet

 Creates a new Solana wallet (more specifically a `KeyPairSigner`).

+If you like, the wallet will have a prefix/suffix of your choice, the wallet will have a SOL balance ready to spend, and the keypair will be saved to a file for you to use later.

 Returns: `Promise<KeyPairSigner>`